Lisbon is one of the best cities for a city trip in Europe. There is so much to see and to do! What are the top things to do in Lisbon?

 Do you want to learn more about Lisbon or Portugal?
 Here are some great travel guides:

-In 2020 and 2021, I spent more than five months in Portugal, which is why you can also find a lot of information about Portugal on this website.
+Every winter, I spend a couple of months in Portugal, which is why you can also find a lot of information about Portugal on this website.
 You might also like to read these articles:

 Hi, and how nice of you to read this disclaimer!
 As you may understand, maintaining a website like this is not free.
 That is why some of the links in this article are affiliate links.
 If you use these links to book or buy anything, I’ll get a small commission at no extra cost to you.
 Thank you!
 Support this website.